ghigbie/pizza-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# To Test Features:

+There is a toggle at the top right of the app where a user can switch between the "chef" and "owner" portals.

 # Pleae note:

 - This app is not designed to be mobile responsive.
 - This app is using two basic api endpoints with staic data.
 - Global state is managed with Recoil.js
+- No unit tests are added.